MatthewRoush/Transcribe-MP3/README.md

 ## Usage
 This is a command-line program that lets you set lyrics for a mp3 file by generating lyrics using openai-whisper or setting lyrics using a lrc file.

-It generates SYLT and USLT lyrics and has the option to output a lrc file in a folder called "lyrics" in the same directory as the mp3 file.
+It generates SYLT and USLT lyrics and has the option to output a lrc file in a folder called **lyrics** in the same directory as the mp3 file.

-`transcribe.py` is the main script.
+**transcribe.py** is the main script.

 Use `transcribe.py -h` for information on arguments.